danog/MadelineProto/docs/TD_docs/constructors/messageScreenshotTaken.md

 ---
 title: messageScreenshotTaken
-description: Screenshot of messages in secret chat was taken
+description: Screenshot of messages in the chat was taken
 ---
 ## Constructor: messageScreenshotTaken
 [Back to constructors index](index.md)

-Screenshot of messages in secret chat was taken
+Screenshot of messages in the chat was taken

 ### Attributes: